imanoleguskiza/nems-dev/README.md

 in Jira with your proposal in the NextEuropa project.
 Your request will be handled in the regular sprints.

-> Do not create pull requests in the Bitbucket repository, these are not
+> Do not create pull requests in the Github repository, these are not monitored.
-> monitored.